parmj/movie_data_analysis/README.md

-# Movie Data-Science Project
+# Movie Success Analysis Project

-A Data Science project analyzing success in movies using data from Wikidata, Omdb, and Rotten Tomatoes.
+Movie Success Analysis Project cooperating machine learning techniques and data sets from Wikidata, Omdb, and Rotten Tomatoes to analyze success in movies.
+The project is written in Python.

 ## Required Libraries